krasoffski/pytasks/tasks/linux_http_rest_cmd_server.md

 ## Subtask 1

-Create HTTP REST service witch asynchronously executes shell commands on host.
+Create HTTP REST service witch asynchronously executes shell commands on a Linux host.
 Please, find more details bellow.

 Here are some important requirements:
  - Uses only python standard library.
  - Returns appropriate HTTP codes for responses.
  - At the same time can be executed a few commands.
  - Utilizes recommended practices for creating REST services.
- - Pay attention on HTTP headers and encoding (respects Cyrillic alphabet).
+ - Pay attention on HTTP headers and encodings (respects Cyrillic alphabet).

 ### Service API endpoints examples